 Now depending for who you are working, having the official method of building apps with React might be preffered - as it leads to lower risks of not having this method supported in the future.

 For all tools we use we need to consider some risks.
 One of those risks and a pretty big one is if the companies who maintain the tools go bankrupt.

 Gatsby is not just a static site generator - it is a Progressive Web App Generator 💪.
 Its use cases are completely different than CRA.
-With Gatsby we build public facing apps that are content heavy, need top notch SEO and blazing fast performance.
-The requirement is that this content doesn't change that often - maybe it changes dayly, weekly, or every couple of hours.
+With Gatsby we build public-facing apps that are content-heavy, need top-notch SEO, and blazing fast performance.
+The requirement is that this content doesn't change that often - maybe it changes daily, weekly, or every couple of hours.
 This can range from your personal website, blog to documentation websites (fun fact reactjs.org is using Gatsby) or even e-commerce.
-Gatsby allows you to fetch all the relevant data via GraphQL at buid time to create your static web app.
-Gatsby is very good candidate for JAMstack applications.
+Gatsby allows you to fetch all the relevant data via GraphQL at build time to create your static web app.
+Gatsby is a very good candidate for JAMstack applications.

-You can check out what apps are build with Gatsby at their showcase page.
+You can check out what apps are built with Gatsby at their showcase page.

 The benefits of using Gatsby are: ✅ Performance due to static site generation ✅ SEO ✅ Optimizations at built time ✅ Easily deploy to CDN - excellent cheap scale-out ✅ You can create a PWA with offline capabilities ✅ Rich plugin ecosystem

 It also has its downsides: ⛔️ More complex to use than CRA ⛔️ You will need GraphQL & Node.Js knowledge ⛔️ Configuration heavy ⛔️ You are invested in an opinionated framework ⛔️ Build time will increase the more content you have ⛔️ Might be vendor locked in the future if you will need some of their paid features